In the deserts of Nevada and the psych wards of New York City, a man tries to live with his madness rather than have it bludgeoned out of him.

 When I earned my master’s degree, I donned the goofy ceremonial robes and walked with my classmates at the university-wide commencement.
 I distinctly remember my astonishment when I heard the medical graduates recite the Hippocratic Oath, right there on the quad for all of us to witness.
 I remember thinking to myself that other professionals should be required to recite oaths too, as lawyers, teachers, journalists, and others all have the power to do great harm.
 But, I suppose that medicine still occupies a unique place, as the power to heal is synonymous with the power to kill.

 The psychiatric-pharmaceutical complex is currently violating the Hippocratic Oath.
 I realize that this is a heavy accusation to make, but the field has gone beyond simple, or even gross negligence, and has crossed the line into willful harm.
 Consider that pharmaceutical companies aren’t bound by a coherent code of ethics—their charters don’t contain anything like Google’s “Don’t be evil,” and their employees aren’t required to take the Hippocratic Oath upon hire.
-Their sole responsibility is to maximize shareholder value (and increasingly, that includes breaking the law as the calculated cost of running a profitable business).
+Their sole responsibility is to maximize shareholder value so the shareholders don’t go somewhere else and buy shares in oil instead (and increasingly, that includes breaking the law as the calculated cost of running a profitable business).
 I’m under no delusion that adopting language like this would instantly reverse decades of malfeasance, but a formal reminder that that employees have responsibilities more important than profit-seeking might help generate a few more whistleblowers in the pharmaceutical industry.

 As for the systematic erosion of our civil and human rights, I’m disgusted, but not surprised.
 Oppressive governments of all ideological stripes have a long history of locking up dissidents with opposing views, and the production of mental illness has historically functioned as a disciplinary mechanism for hierarchical societies.
 Due process?
 One psychiatrist, with a wink to a second can take away someone’s freedom indefinitely.
 You may be initially locked up for being a threat to yourself or to others, but once inside, you won’t be released until you can perform “normal.”
 Thoughts become crimes, punishable by forced restraints, chemicals, and seclusion.
 And, even today, they are sometimes punishable by involuntary forced electroshock.